Breeds Category IconBreeds

 Long Haired German Shepherd with Stick

 Although rare, pure white, solid blue, fawn color, pure red, and spotted black and white are also found.
 However, neither of these colors is accepted when it comes to competitions.
-These colors will only be found due to genetic mutations, or they simply don’t match the breed standards for show.
-A breeds color doesn’t necessarily come with health issues, and neither of these does.
+These colors will only be found due to genetic mutations or if they don’t match the breed standards for show.
+A breed’s color doesn’t necessarily come with health issues, and neither of these does.

-To know if your Shep is genuinely long haired all you need to do is look at it.
-Long haired Shepherds have unique features that are associated with their breed, including a lack of undercoat creating a glossy sheen on their fur.
-You’ll notice that the average German Shepherd has a thick undercoat and are often medium coated.
+To know if your Shep is genuinely long-haired, you only need to look at it.
+Long-haired Shepherds have unique features associated with their breed, including a lack of undercoat, creating a glossy sheen on their fur.
+You’ll notice that the average German Shepherd has a thick double coat, which is often medium-length.
 The long-haired variant is rare and can easily be picked out of a crowd.

 Coat & Colors In Competition